 Really New News:

 The City of Newport Beach took over the task of Mooring Management from the Orange County Sherriff’s Harbor Patrol on July 1, 2017.
-A new Harbor Operations Department has been created as a subset of the City’s Public Works Department and a new position of Harbormaster has been created to oversee the Harbor Operations Department.
+A new Harbor Operations Department has been created as a subset of the City’s Public Works Department, and a new position of Harbormaster has been created to oversee the Harbor Operations Department.
 The new Harbormaster is Dennis Durgan, a very well known local yachtsman who has a lifetime of familiarity with Newport Harbor.

-The Harbor Operations Department will now be doing the processing of mooring permits and transfers as well as assisting visitors with temporary rental moorings.
-All of this will occur at the City’s new Marina Park facility at 1600 W. Balboa Blvd., Newport Beach, CA 92663.
+The Harbor Operations Department has taken over the processing of mooring permits and transfers, as well as assisting visitors with temporary rental moorings.
+The Department is located at the City’s new Marina Park facility at 1600 W. Balboa Blvd., Newport Beach, CA 92663.
 Staff is available daily from 7:00 AM to 11:00 PM on VHF channel 16, telephone 949-270-8159, or by Email at harbormaster@newportbeachca.gov.
 The late hours are to accommodate visiting yachtsmen looking for a temporary mooring.
 Other business is best accomplished during normal business hours.

-The Orange County Sherriff’s Harbor Patrol remains a presence in the harbor and is still responsible for law and order especially with respect to criminal activity however you will also now see several small craft run by the City of Newport Beach that are identified with the word Harbormaster on them.
+The Orange County Sherriff’s Harbor Patrol remains a presence in the harbor and is still responsible for law and order, especially with respect to criminal activity.
+However now you will also see several small craft run by the City of Newport Beach that are identified with the word Harbormaster on them.
 There are three vessels currently in use -- one is a center console Boston Whaler and the other two are catamaran style repurposed crew coach boats.
-These vessels are known as Harbormaster1, Harbormaster2, and Harbormaster3 and the personnel driving these boats are newly hired part time employees of the City and are known as “Harborworkers”.
+These vessels are known as Harbormaster1, Harbormaster2, and Harbormaster3 and the personnel driving these boats are newly hired part time employees of the City known as “Harborworkers”.
 These boat drivers are a very capable group of 13 individuals and the group is made up of a good cross section of people who have spent a lot of time around the water and on boats.
 If you are reading this newsletter there is a chance you might know one or more of them as the group includes ex local policemen, ex local firefighters, ex and current local lifeguards, and at least one ex local Yacht Club Dockmaster in the group.

 These personnel are on the water a lot and are there to assist boaters in various ways but it is important to note that they are not law enforcement personnel.
 Their jobs are mainly to be “Ambassadors on the Water” and their main function is to help people on the water who might need some help.
-Visiting yachtsmen will now in most cases be guided to the correct mooring assigned to them and given help hooking up to the mooring if help is wanted or needed.
+Visiting yachtsmen will now be guided to the correct mooring assigned to them and given help hooking up to the mooring if help is wanted or needed.
 The net result of this should be less damage to mooring lines from visiting yachts which will be a benefit to many NMA members.
-They will also be helping kayakers, paddleboarders, and boaters who seem to having a problem out on the bay and will hopefully engage the local sea lion population when they are seen lounging on our moored boats.
+The new Harborworkers will also be helping kayakers, paddleboarders, and boaters who seem to having a problem out on the bay and will hopefully engage the local sea lion population when they are seen lounging on our moored boats.
 All three of the Harbormaster boats are outfitted with a pool net and a large trash can so that the drivers can pick up any obvious floating trash that they see.
-In effect the three boats will act as a large “pool sweep” in the harbor which will benefit everyone.
+In effect, the three boats will act as a large “pool sweep” in the harbor which will benefit everyone.